403(b) Retirement Savings Plan

 Stay informed about your match benefits amount.
 The amount could increase with a new contract year or a new contract settlement.
 The District will adjust the annual match maximum if there is an increase, but cannot change the amount you are contributing per paycheck.
 If you are not contributing enough per paycheck to reach the new annual match maximum, you will need to complete a new SRA requesting a change in the per paycheck amount.

-Effective July 1, 2008, ISD 728 contracted with Educators Benefit Consultants (EBC) as a third-party administrator for the 403(b) plan.
-The District works jointly with EBC to uphold compliance with established regulations.
-EBC facilitates the electronic remittance of funds to the approved vendors, as well as all transfer, exchange, rollover, loan and hardship transactions.
+Effective July 1, 2008, ISD 728 contracted with Educators Benefit Consultants (EBC) dba Aviben as a third-party administrator for the 403(b) plan.
+The District works jointly with Aviben to uphold compliance with established regulations.
+Aviben facilitates the electronic remittance of funds to the approved vendors, as well as all transfer, exchange, rollover, loan and hardship transactions.

-To initiate a transfer, exchange, rollover, loan or hardship transactions, contact your 403(b) vendor.
-Once the appropriate paperwork is completed with your vendor, submit it to EBC for signature (contact information below).
-Please include instructions as to where the paperwork should be routed once signed by EBC.
+To initiate a transfer, exchange, rollover, loan or hardship transaction, contact your 403(b) vendor.
+Once the appropriate paperwork is completed with your vendor, submit it to Aviben for signature (contact information below).
+Please include instructions as to where the paperwork should be routed once signed by Aviben.

 Cambridge, MN 55008